kalray/build-scripts/README.md

 ## Boot sequence

-RM core in each cluster is normally dedicated to firmware: management of L2 cache, hyperviseur, etc...
+RM core in each cluster is normally dedicated to firmware: management of L2 cache, hypervisor, etc...
 So boot is done on RM to initialize cluster memory mapped registers for L2 cache, APIC, GIC and MAILBOX.

 **RM boot sequence**: